heytanix/AmesHousing_Prediction/README.md

 # AmesHousing_Prediction
-Using Ames Housing data to train a Regresssion/Classification model.
+This project uses regression and/or classification of the supervised learning algorithms to train a model using the PyTorch Library
+The dataset used for this project is AmesHousing data available on Kaggle